lab-cosmo/chemiscope/docs/src/manual/index.rst

 This manual presents an overview of how to interact with the chemiscope viewer in its "standard" implementation - including the web tool and the jupyter widget.
-It does not discuss in detail how to build a low-dimensional representation of a chemical dataset - chemiscope is just a viewer, and there are many tools available to perform this kind of analyses.
+It does not discuss in detail how to build a low-dimensional representation of a chemical dataset - chemiscope is solely a viewer, and there are many tools available to perform this kind of analyses.

 This section starts introducing the concept of structural and physical properties,